Privacy-preserving machine learning with tensor networks: Experiments

 \section{Experiments}

-As an illustration of the protective power of the canonical form of MPS, we depict in Figure~\ref{fig:results} the training of one of these MPS architectures in the real-world dataset used in the demonstration with neural networks (the prediction of the outcome of COVID-19 infections given demographics, symptoms, and the parity of the date of the record), as well as the probability of success of attacks based on shadow training~\cite{ateniese2015hacking,shokri2017membership}, both before and after computing its canonical form.
+We illustrate the protective power of the canonical form of MPS in Figure~\ref{fig:results}.
+Figure~\ref{fig:models} depicts the training of one of these MPS architectures in the real-world dataset used in the demonstration with neural networks (the prediction of the outcome of COVID-19 infections given demographics, symptoms, and the parity of the date of the record).
+Figure~\ref{fig:attacks} shows the probability of success of attacks based on shadow training~\cite{ateniese2015hacking,shokri2017membership}, both before and after computing different canonical forms.
 This sort of attacks provides upper bounds to the efficacy of realistic ones because it allows the attacker to have much more information than reasonable.
 Details on the training and attacks can be found in appendices \ref{app:training} and \ref{app:attacks}, respectively.
 Both types of models (neural networks and MPS architectures) perform very similarly in the target task (see Figure~\ref{fig:models}), while the vulnerability to attacks is markedly different: as can be seen in Figure~\ref{fig:attacks}, both neural networks and MPS architectures straight out from training are equally vulnerable, but MPS in canonical form are not.
-For instance, at $80\%$ imbalance of the irrelevant feature, attacks on both models have around $78\%$ of accuracy, while in the canonical-form description of the MPS the accuracy drops down to around $56\%$, close to the limit of random guessing, but demonstrating that some information still remains in the residual gauge left by the SVD.
+For instance, at $80\%$ imbalance of the irrelevant feature, attacks on both models have around $78\%$ of accuracy, while in the canonical-form description of the MPS via SVD the accuracy drops down to around $56\%$, close to the limit of random guessing, but demonstrating that some information still remains in the residual gauge left by the SVD.
 The limit of random guessing is achieved by randomly sampling the residual gauge freedom (this is the curve denoted by MPS+C+S) via adding decompositions of the identity in the form of diagonal matrices with random entries in $\{-1,1\}$, or by using the univocal canonical form described in Theorem~\ref{theo:thm2} (corresponding to the curve denoted by MPS+U).
-Notably, as it is described in Appendix \ref{app:attacks}, the protection happens despite the attacks performed to MPS architectures being more general than those performed to neural networks: While linear regression models were able to extract the information on the irrelevant feature in the case of neural networks, in the case of MPS architectures the accuracy of the extraction is not matched even when using more powerful, deep neural networks as attack models.
+Notably, as described in Appendix \ref{app:attacks}, the protection happens despite the attacks performed to MPS architectures being more general than those performed to neural networks: while linear regression models were able to extract the information on the irrelevant feature in the case of neural networks, in the case of MPS architectures the accuracy of the extraction is not matched even when using more powerful, deep neural networks as attack models.